 Grafana: This can graph your metrics data that is stored in your Graphite database, or any other supported database.

 Hosted Graphite: This is a hosted version of the open source Graphite that automatically applies Grafana for visualizations.
 Hosted Graphite is one of the products offered by MetricFire, alongside Hosted Prometheus and Grafana.
 Hosted Graphite pretty much handles the set up for everything, and all you need to do is send it metrics with your API key.
+Sign up for the free trial and use it follow along with this article.

 Using Hosted Graphite will let us skip the process of setting up Graphite and Grafana.
 Below is a chart on what Hosted Graphite can do for us: